In today’s shopping environment, a retail merchant’s job is far from easy.

 4. Launch all new products with reviews to help kickstart sales

-A really important piece of a solid UGC strategy is making sure that you’re keeping in mind any new products scheduled to launch in the upcoming months.
+A really important aspect of a solid UGC strategy is making sure that you’re keeping in mind any new products scheduled to launch in the upcoming months.

 In order to capture the customer’s attention and validate that the new product (or brand) is right for them, it’s crucial that your vendors think ahead and collect reviews so that it’s on the PDP ahead of launch.

-Bazaarvoice offers different sampling solutions that are the perfect solution.
+Product sampling is how you can achieve that.
 With sampling, your vendor is able to send their products to a curated community of shoppers in exchange for high-quality reviews pre-launch.
 This allows vendors to collect reviews for specific items and ensure that the content is ready on the PDP the moment it goes live.

 5. Incorporate visual and social UGC